 BUDAPEST KIOSK 1052, March 15.
 Space 4th

-Bar Pharma– My favorite place on the list.
-This place has cocktails I have never seen or tasted before, and I’ve been in a lot of bars.
-With their own take on homemade bitters and a captivating drink menu you’ll want to order several drinks.
+My favorite place on the list Bar Pharma some of the best cocktails I have ever tasted.
+They use local Hungarian products and flavors to come up with creations never seen before.
+With their own take on homemade bitters and a captivating drink menu, you’ll want to order several drinks.
 This place only seats about 10 people, so come early and stay late.
 Order the Pumpkin Plum for a cinnamon infused drink made with local Hungarian pumpkin liquor.

 Hours vary by day opening between 5:00 and 6:00